 |Co. with registered office in||Co. incorporation numbers format|

 |England and Wales||01234567|

-First of all, limited company with registered office address in England or Wales shall have 8 digits numbers starting with zero as its company incorporation number.
-For example, Fine Arts and Pictures Limited has a company registration number 08409295.
+First of all, a limited company with a registered office address in England or Wales shall have 8 digits numbers starting with zero as its company incorporation number.
+For example, Fine Arts and Pictures Limited have a company registration number 08409295.